At APB Pole Barns the customer comes first. We sell the finest amish pole barn kits

 is cheaper and provides superior structural strength since the poles support and tie together the entire pole building.
 Wind and any other lateral force is transmitted through the pole and is absorbed into the ground.
 That said, a big long pole is more difficult to erect and requires equipment or at least more muscle power.

-are generally plumbed on the outside to create the vertical wall.
+for pole barns are generally plumbed on the outside to create the vertical wall.
 The poles are visible inside the barn.

 ROOF STYLES - POLE BARN DESIGN